grittyninja/smolflow/README.md

 ## Installation

-Currently, SmolFlow is used by directly including the `src/smolflow.js` file in your project.
+Currently, smolFlow is used by directly including the `src/smolflow.js` file in your project.

 **Browser:**
 ```html